stone-zeng/stone-zeng.site/src/posts/2020-08-10-euler-31-40/index.md

 ## 33. Digit cancelling fractions

-{:.frac}
-> The fraction 49/98 is a curious fraction, as an inexperienced mathematician in attempting to simplify it may incorrectly believe that 49/98 = 4/8, which is correct, is obtained by cancelling the 9s.
+> The fraction <span class="font-feature-frac">49/98</span> is a curious fraction, as an inexperienced mathematician in attempting to simplify it may incorrectly believe that <span class="font-feature-frac">49/98 = 4/8</span>, which is correct, is obtained by cancelling the 9s.
 >
 > We shall consider fractions like, 30/50 = 3/5, to be trivial examples.
+> {.font-feature-frac}
 >
 > There are exactly four non-trivial examples of this type of fraction, less than one in value, and containing two digits in the numerator and denominator.
 >